ds5110/rdata/README.md

 ## ISLR2 data

-Wage dataset is a typical example of ISLR2 data...
+`Wage` is a typical example of an ISLR2 dataset...

 ```
 conda activate r_env